 Edit Mail Merge Receipt

-If you are using the mail merge receipts, this button is enabled, and allows you to edit their format.
+If you are using the mail merge receipts, this button is enabled, and allows you to edit their template.
 After clicking this, make any changes you want in the mail merge editor, and be sure to save the changes.

 Edit Mail Merge Gift in Kind Receipt

 If you are using the mail merge receipts, and you are in Canada, this button is also enabled.
-It allows you to edit the format for the mail-merge gift in kind receipts.
+It allows you to edit the template for the mail-merge gift in kind receipts.
 After clicking this, make any changes you want in the mail merge editor, and be sure to save the changes.

 Note: It is also possible to edit the format of the standard and gift in kind mail merge receipts from the Letters ⇒ One Letter or Letters ⇒ Mass Mailing windows - the buttons on this window are just an easier way to get to editing them.